Xilinx/Vitis-Tutorials/AI_Engine_Development/Design_Tutorials/02-super_sampling_rate_fir/DualStreamSSR/README.md

 ![missing image](../Images/Array8Phases.png)

-In this view the cascade streams connecting neighboring AI Engines are key to the performance of this graph.
+In this vie, the cascade streams connecting neighboring AI Engines are key to the performance of this graph.
 With the four location constraints that were added, the placer had only one solution for the kernel placement: this square.
 The router had an easy job to feed all these kernels by simply using the south-north AXI-Stream.
 The path back to the PL from the extremities also uses only the vertical AXI-Streams.

-Finally click **Trace** to look at how the entire simulation went through.
-This may be useful to track where your AI Engine stalls if performance is not as expected:
+Finally, click **Trace** to look at how the entire simulation went through.
+This may be useful to track where your AI Engine stalls if the performance is not as expected:

 Now the output of the filter can be displayed.
 The input being a set of Dirac impulses, the impulse response of the filter should be recognized throughout the waveform.
 Navigate to `Emulation-AIE/aiesimulator_output/data` and look at the `output_0.txt`.
-You can see that you have two complex outputs per line which is prepended with a time stamp.  `ProcessAIEOutput output_*`.
+You can see that you have two complex outputs per line, which is prepended with a time stamp.  `ProcessAIEOutput output_*`.

 ![missing image](../Images/GraphOutput8Phases.jpg)

 The top graph reflects the real part of the output, the bottom graph this is the imaginary part.
 On both, the filter impulse response is recognizable.

 The performance of this architecture can be measured using the timestamped output.
-In the same directory (`Emulation-AIE/aiesimulator_output/data`) type `StreamThroughput output_*`:
+In the same directory (`Emulation-AIE/aiesimulator_output/data`), type `StreamThroughput output_*`:

 ```
 output_0_0.txt -->   896.67 Msps